slewsystems/scripts/README.md

 ### Common Components
 #### Header
-To stamp your diagram with your name, company, and a revision number you can add `STD_HEADER` into your diagram.
+To stamp your diagram with your name, company, and a revision number you can add `header STD_HEADER` into your diagram.
 To set your name simply add `!define AUTHOR_NAME First Last` to your diagram and replace "First Last" with your own name.
 To set a company name add `!define COMPANY_NAME Company Name` to your diagram and replace "Company Name" with your own company name.

 #### Footer
-To stamp your diagram with a confidential notice you can add `STD_FOOTER` into your diagram.
+To stamp your diagram with a confidential notice you can add `footer STD_FOOTER` into your diagram.
 To set a company name add `!define COMPANY_NAME Company Name` to your diagram and replace "Company Name" with your own company name.

 ### ERD
 Due to some styling conflicts and limitations from Plantuml we must also append `USE_ERD_STYLES()` after adding `USE_DEFAULT_STYLES()` to correctly style ER diagrams without breaking existing Class Diagrams.